the-au-forml-lab/plgroup/readme.md

 Edit files in [`docs`](docs) in markdown.
 Note that in some places there are clear markers for automatically injecting text.
 Do not remove these markers, or make edits between these markers.
 Editing anywhere else is fine.
-The website theme is from [here](https://github.com/the-au-forml-lab/the-au-forml-lab.github.io) but you can override desired parts, see [Jekyll docs](https://jekyllrb.com/docs/themes/#overriding-theme-defaults).
+The website theme is from [here](https://github.com/the-au-forml-lab/the-au-forml-lab.github.io), but you can override desired parts, following [Jekyll docs](https://jekyllrb.com/docs/themes/#overriding-theme-defaults).

 **How to get a suggestion for next paper?**